 This course will present valuable tools and tips to help facilitators become “workshop confident”—to be able to walk into any session with a solid structure in mind and the conviction participants will learn something along the way.

-The course will consist of a combination of short videos that you will watch just before a live session.
-There will be three live sessions, each about 90 minutes long.
+The course will consist of a combination of short videos that you will watch before each live session.
+There will be three live sessions, each about two hours long.